Europe flooding toll over 180 as rescuers dig deeper

 Chancellor Angela Merkel was due to visit Schuld, a village near Ahrweiler that was devastated by the flooding, later Sunday.
 Her visit comes after Germany's president went to the area on Saturday and made clear that it will need long-term support.

-Some 65 people were evacuated in Germany's Berchtesgaden area after the Ache River swelled.
+About 130 people were evacuated from their homes in Germany's Berchtesgaden area after the Ache River swelled.
 At least one person was killed.
+The railway line to Berchtesgaden was closed.

 Comments